2020 Zion Ultra Marathons & Trail Half Marathon

 Runners will go counter-clockwise along the Gooseberry Mesa Trail.
 Gooseberry Mesa is a world class trail.
 It’s one of the best technical trails anywhere with rolling slickrock, twisty single track, and vistas to die for.
 The trail will be marked with pink ribbons.
 Note that sections of this trail may also have markings of white dots painted on the slickrock.
 These white dots are markings for mountain bikers.
 Even though some of our course coincides with the mountain biking trails DO NOT FOLLOW THE WHITE DOTS.
 Our course will veer on and off the mountain biking trails- just make sure to follow the pink ribbons.
-There will be an Aid Station set up around 8 miles into the Gooseberry loop (mile 12.5).
-From this aid station back to Goosebump Aid (mile 16.5) you will experience mostly slickrock.
+There will be a water station set up around 8 miles into the Gooseberry loop (mile 12.5).
+From this water station back to Goosebump Aid (mile 16.5), you will experience mostly slickrock.

 From Goosebump Aid you will drop down off the mesa.
 This is the same steep/rocky trail you used to climb up on the mesa.
 You will follow some double track out to the Virgin Desert Aid Station (mile 24.6).